amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 // n: 9, counter: 9
 ```

 Now imagine that you have an array of one million items.
 Do you think it will take the same time?
-Of course not, it will take longer to the size of the input.
-If we plot it n and `findMax` running time, we will have a graph like a linear equation.
+Of course not.
+It will take longer to the size of the input.
+If we plot `n` and `findMax` running time, we will have a linear function graph.

 {% img /images/linear-running-time-o(n).jpg 'Linear Running time O(n) example' %}